Anna Rosina Rudolph–

 Carl Schäfer, landwirt in Radbruch, son of Wilhelm Carl Friedrich Schäfer and Marie Elisabeth Handke.
 He died on September 19, 1932.

 Pauline Schäfer, putzmacherin, daughter of Wilhelm Carl Friedrich Schäfer and Marie Elisabeth Handke, was born on February 12, 1851 in Gierlachowo, Posen (Poznań), Posen and died in Breslau, Breslau, Schlesien.

 Hermann Johann Schäfer, son of Wilhelm Carl Friedrich Schäfer and Marie Elisabeth Handke, was born on January 12, 1853 in Gierlachowo, Posen (Poznań), Posen.

 Ferdinand Johann Schäfer, ev Maurer, son of Wilhelm Carl Friedrich Schäfer and Marie Elisabeth Handke, was born on April 21, 1849 in Gierlachowo, Posen (Poznań), Posen and died on February 17, 1931 at the age of 81.
-He married Johanna Henriette Rauhut, daughter of Johann Friedrich Rauhut and Rosine Elisabeth Pannwitz, in 1876 in Bärsdorf (Bojanowo), Rawitsch (Rawicz), Posen.
+He married Johanna Henriette Rauhut, daughter of Johann Friedrich Rauhut and Rosine Elisabeth Pannwitz, on February 23, 1876 in Bärsdorf (Bojanowo), Rawitsch (Rawicz), Posen.
 She was born on October 25, 1852 in Kawitsch, Rawitsch (Rawicz), Posen and died on May 26, 1923 in Kawitsch, Rawitsch (Rawicz), Posen at the age of 70.